Framestore: Acquisition by CIH

-In November 2016, Framestore agreed to let the Shanghai-based Cultural Investment Holdings Co acquire 75% of it for £112.50 million.
-The company worked on projects such as Fantastic Beasts and Where to Find Them, Beauty and the Beast, and Paddington 2.
-In April 2017, Framestore announced that they had opened a third US location, in Chicago, Illinois.
+In November 2016, the Shanghai-based Cultural Investment Holdings Co acquired 75% of Framestore for £112.50 million.
+The company worked on projects such as Fantastic Beasts and Where to Find Them, Beauty and the Beast and Paddington 2.
+In April 2017, Framestore announced that it had opened a third US location, in Chicago, Illinois.

 The company also worked on the 2017 film Darkest Hour directed by Joe Wright, working out of the Montreal facility of Framestore to create historically accurate backdrops for 85 shots in the film, including battle scenes.

 The team created around 300 shots for the 2017 film Blade Runner 2049, with Framestore winning a special visual effects award at the 2018 British Academy Film Awards.
-They have also worked on Black Mirror, creating props such as the 60s-style spaceship in the premiere of the fourth season.
+Framestore has also worked on Black Mirror, creating props such as the 60s-style spaceship in the premiere of the fourth season.

-In November 2020, Framestore announced that they have acquired Deluxe's former creative assets including Method Studios and Company 3 to expand their VFX and post-production landscapes.
+In November 2020, Framestore announced that it had acquired Deluxe's former creative assets including Method Studios and Company 3 to expand its VFX and post-production landscapes.

 Reception

-Framestore has been awarded two Scientific and Technical Academy Awards, and 14 Primetime Emmys.
-In 2008, Framestore won their first Academy Award for Best Visual Effects for the film The Golden Compass; they also won the BAFTA Award for that film the same year.
+Framestore has been awarded two Scientific and Technical Academy Awards and 14 Primetime Emmys.
+In 2008, Framestore won its first Academy Award for Best Visual Effects for the film The Golden Compass; it also won the BAFTA Award for that film the same year.
 Framestore was also nominated for Academy Awards in 2009 (The Dark Knight) and again in 2010 (Harry Potter and the Deathly Hallows – Part 1).

-Tim Webber was the VFX supervisor on Gravity (2013), and the techniques involved in the film realised by Webber and the Framestore team took three years to complete.
-The team won the Best Visual Effects awards BAFTA Award for Best Special Visual Effects at the 67th British Academy Film Awards, and the Academy Award for Best Visual Effects award at the 86th Academy Awards.
+Tim Webber was the VFX supervisor on Gravity (2013); the techniques involved in the film realised by Webber and the Framestore team took three years to complete.
+The team won the Best Visual Effects awards BAFTA Award for Best Special Visual Effects at the 67th British Academy Film Awards and the Academy Award for Best Visual Effects award at the 86th Academy Awards.

 The company then won both the Academy Award and BAFTA for Best Visual Effects in 2018 for its work on Blade Runner 2049.

 In advertising the team has also won major awards including Cannes Lions, British Television Advertising Awards, Clios, D&AD and others.

-The company's R&D team spin off to create the technology company Filmlight, which in 2010 received four Scientific Academy Awards.
+The company's R&D team spun off to create the technology company Filmlight, which in 2010 received four Scientific Academy Awards.

-Framestore won the 2020 BAFTA TV Craft Awards for Special, Visual & Graphic Effects for its extensive work on the HBO / BBC series His Dark Materials.
+Framestore won the 2020 BAFTA TV Craft Awards for Special, Visual & Graphic Effects for its extensive work on the HBO/BBC series His Dark Materials.

 Advertising and trade characters

-Framestore has collaborated with companies and advertising agencies to create trade characters, and also created an attempted photorealistic computer-generated Audrey Hepburn for a Galaxy chocolate advert.
+Framestore has collaborated with companies and advertising agencies to create trade characters.
+It also created an attempted photorealistic computer-generated Audrey Hepburn for a Galaxy chocolate advert.
 A combination of elements including body doubles, motion-capture, FACS and the rendering software Arnold were used to mimic the appearance of the actress 20 years after her death.
-The advert drew press attention both for the cutting-edge technology utilized and the ethical implications of using a person's likeness posthumously for commercial purposes.
+The advert drew press attention both for the cutting-edge technology utilised and the ethical implications of using a person's likeness posthumously for commercial purposes.